 Does that mean that a mentally ill person can never grow and change?
 Of course not.
 It just means that medication alone will not change a person at their core.

-5. We should treat people who are mentally ill with the same kindness and respect given to everyone else.
+5. You should treat people who are mentally ill with the same kindness and respect given to everyone else.

 In my experience, people will rally around their mentally ill loved ones in support until their symptoms get scary.
 Then they quit answering their phone calls and texts.